silexlabs/Cocktail/demo/market/readme.txt

--ApplicationController::goBackToListView à retirer et à laisser uniquement dans le ViewManager => OK -How to remove text cursor on non-editable texts => firefox bug, not happening in chrome -scrollbar visible when using swippable view => corrected by using overflow=hidden on body -touchevents to be used on touch devices
--mouse move is not listened to on bottom of right and left lists -best way to update an image url without keeping visually the previous one (cf. detail view) => using visible none or loader image
+-ApplicationController::goBackToListView à retirer et à laisser uniquement dans le ViewManager => OK -How to remove text cursor on non-editable texts => firefox bug, not happening in chrome -scrollbar visible when using swippable view => corrected by using overflow=hidden on body -best way to update an image url without keeping visually the previous one (cf. detail view) => using visible none or loader image

 To Do
--is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell => yes, by sending the cell type to the constructor -create a scrollbar in each list
+-is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell => yes, by sending the cell type to the constructor -create a scrollbar in each list => OK
+-custom list => OK
+-handle loading n next elements when reachin bottom of the list => OK => check with alex the rss parameters
+ => check also the detail page
+-fade-in when displaying thumbs => OK
+-loading screen (main page & list bottoms) => OK -mouse move is not listened to on bottom of right and left lists => OK -handle scroll vertically in lists => yannick -touchevents to be used on touch devices => a faire en pure js -read specs to see if nothing is missing
+ => missing error page with OK button
 -handle resize
--handle scroll vertically in lists => yannick
--custom list
--handle loading n next elements when reachin bottom of the list => check with alex the rss parameters
- => check also the detail page
--fade-in when displaying thumbs
--loading screen (main page & list bottoms)
--read specs to see if nothing is missing
+ => called on ipad when swipped
+ => test with cocktail this.nativeElement.onResize
+ => try with pure js js.Lib.body.onResize
+-when swipping:
+ => when swipping fast horizontal then vertical, preventDefault is not applied => tweening
+ => title shifts
+-menu bar for navigation
+-set initial list to list1

 Cocktail remarks:
 -when using a text, I always end up using it within a container to apply the styles